 There are no threshold values for non-lipid bioaccumulation or bioaccumulation in non-aquatic organisms.

-For bioaccumulation, neither on screening nor on assessment level, criteria exist that could help identify substances suspected to undergo non-lipid bioaccumulation.
+For bioaccumulation, neither on screening nor on assessment level, does criteria exist that could help identify substances suspected to undergo non-lipid bioaccumulation.
 The underlying mechanisms and binding affinities should be further investigated in order to derive criteria for regulatory purposes.
 The detection of a substance far away from sources and in vulnerable populations might be an evidence for bioaccumulative behaviour, however, this is to be avoided.
 Pharmacokinetic models used for computer aided drug design could maybe be evaluated and adapted for their use in a screening level assessment of protein bioaccumulation.
 In this context, the role of ionic substances is important, especially possible interactions of the ionic form, for which further research is needed for regulatory purposes.

 As reviewed, the only test for the terrestrial compartment with air breathing animal is the OECD 317 test on oligochaetes (Treu et al. 2015).
 However, in this test dietary and uptake from the environment cannot be distinguished and the derived BSAF will depend on the organic carbon fraction of the soil (ECHA 2017).
 There are also no threshold values for dietary studies in general.
-A solution could be the approach of deriving an elimination rate constant threshold values, which would be applicable to a variety of uptake pathways, it will still face the challenges of determining the bioavailable fraction of the substance and the uptake efficiency depending on the test setup and environment.
+A solution could be the approach of deriving an elimination rate constant threshold values, which would be applicable to a variety of uptake pathways; it will still face the challenges of determining the bioavailable fraction of the substance and the uptake efficiency depending on the test setup and environment.

 An elimination half-live approach could serve as a useful tool in order to compare results from BCF and BMF studies, but further validation is needed (Goss et al. 2013)